 Accommodation

-We offer a variety of stay options that allow you to experience rural living in a way that suits your comfort level, while staying connected to nature and community.
+We offer different stay options so you can experience rural life in a way that matches your comfort and sense of adventure — all while staying connected to nature and community.

-Fresh food is cooked three times a day at the farm by the caretaking family
+Fresh vegetarian meals are cooked three times a day at the farm by the caretaking family.
+Food is simple, nourishing, and shared.

-All volunteers have access to clean shared bathrooms, running water, and common areas to relax or connect with others.
-No matter which option you choose, the farm offers an experience that’s earthy, grounding, and deeply refreshing.
+All volunteers have access to clean shared bathrooms, running water, and common spaces to relax, read, or connect with others.

 • What else ...